 Be careful to factor in employment benefits, too; health care or retirement benefits have very real and tangible value.
 But by accurately tracking your time spent on real estate investments and being careful to pay yourself for your labor, how well did you do compared to your full-time job?
 Maybe you’re ready to make the leap to full-time investing!
 Or maybe you need more experience and a stronger network.

 When to Delegate

 For example, if Joe spends an average of two hours each month managing his rental properties, then it probably doesn’t make sense to hire a property manager.
-His own labor costs him $50/month, whereas a property manager will likely charge him 10% of collected rents (e.g. $75/month, for a unit rented for $750).
+His own labor costs him $50/month, whereas a property manager will likely charge him 10 percent of collected rents (e.g. $75/month, for a unit rented at $750).

 Or maybe when all his bookkeeping, accounting, maintenance, and tenant communications are accounted for, Joe spends five hours/month managing each rental unit.
 He’s blowing $125/month worth of time, when he could pay a property manager $75/month to do that work.

 It doesn’t stop with property management delegation.
 Real estate investors can delegate all kinds of tasks, both related to their work (such as bookkeeping) and in their personal life (such as cleaning their home or running errands).
 How much is your time worth?
 Can you pay someone else to do that task for less money than your time is worth?

 What’s your true bottom line profit after accounting for your labor costs?

 Sharp investors always track their time spent on all real estate-related activity and keep detailed notes on what they worked on and for how long.
 You’ll quickly spot inefficiencies in your work, and you’ll be able to accurately compare returns as you review your investments.
 You need to know your true ROI on each investment.

 As you gain experience, you’ll find yourself minimizing wasted work, delegating more tasks to cheaper labor and maximizing your true ROI.